chef/chef-web-docs/chef_master/source/resource_windows_pagefile.rst

    Deletes the specified pagefile.

 ``:set``
    Default.
-Configures the default pagefile, creating if it doesn't exist.
+Configures the default pagefile, creating it if it doesn't exist.

 ``:nothing``
    .. tag resources_common_actions_nothing